Getting to the Ridge

 Each has their own unique appeal and take in some of the best experiences of NSW before getting to the iconic Outback NSW.

-The Magnificent Darling Downs provide tow great routes when driving Brisbane to Lightning Ridge.
+The Magnificent Darling Downs provide two great routes when driving Brisbane to Lightning Ridge.
 The first is via Toowoomba (The garden-city on top of the Great Dividing Range) or via Warwick and Goondiwindi.

 Both provide the Outback NSW visitor with iconic towns and unique experiences.